 Verified and Tested 02/25/2015

 This how-to will show you how to install locate on a CentOS server.
-This command is often the easiest and fastest way to find the location of files and directories.
-This is very useful when you’re working on a Linux system for which you are not well acquainted.
-When you install mlocate, it will install the two commands locate and updatedb.
+This command is often the easiest and fastest way to find the location of files and directories, and this is very useful when you’re working on a Linux system for which you are not well acquainted.
+When you install mlocate, it will install the two commands: locate and updatedb.
 It will also install a cron job that updates the database daily.